PhD Fieldwork Grant Scheme

 - Data gathering or analysis performed by professional fieldwork companies or private individuals on behalf of the applicant

-- Applicants undertaking collaborative projects are referred to the Melbourne Research ARC, NHMRC and internal grants and fellowships web page for further information on collaborative grant schemes
+- Applicants undertaking collaborative projects are referred to the Research, Innovation and Commercialisation ARC, NHMRC and internal grants and fellowships web page for further information on collaborative grant schemes

 - Living expenses, including accommodation are expected to be covered by either the applicant's scholarship or other sources

 - the provision of mail costs, equipment, and consumables (eg. tapes and batteries) is the responsibility of the candidate and/or the School (in addition to its 25% contribution to the grant)

 There are two rounds of applications per year:

 - 1 March for fieldwork beginning between April and September

 - 1 September for travel between October and March

 Applications will be considered by a committee of academic staff representing the principal fieldwork disciplines, chaired by the Associate Dean (Research) or his or her nominee.